gardener/documentation/hugo/content/050-tutorials/content/howto/missing-registry-permission/_index.md

 the originally specified tag doesn't exist.
 Go to the Docker registry and check which tags are available for this image.

 If ```docker pull tutum/curl``` (without an exact tag) fails, then we have a bigger problem - that image does not exist at all in our image registry.
-By default, Kubernetes uses the Dockerhub registry.
-If you're using [Artifactory](https://docker.repositories.sap.ondemand.com/webapp/), you'll need to specify the registry URL in the image string.
-Read [Artifactory How To]({{ site.baseurl }}/doc/2017/01/16/howto-artifactory.html) for more details.